HadeelAwaji/satellite-ai-vision/README.md

 MIT License — free to use, modify, and distribute.

 ---
+Note: This project is a personal work and is not affiliated with any organization or institution.
 *Built with ❤️ using Python, Gradio, and open-source AI models.*